 Still, NFT enthusiasts say owning a piece of code in a blockchain has shown itself to be an incredibly valuable thing.

-"You're not buying the picture," said Jake Brukham, founder of crypto-currency investment company CoinFund.
+"You're not buying the picture," said Jake Brukhman, founder of cryptocurrency investment company CoinFund.
 "You're buying the property rights to the picture."

-But like with other collectables, whether it's baseball cards or rare books or fine art, having an original is special.
+But like with other collectables, whether it's baseball cards, rare books or fine art, having an original is special.

-Take CryptoPunks, pixelated avatars that have fetched millions.
-Sure you could download one of the alien avatars, but collectors would not consider it authentic.
-A real alien CrytoPunk costs, on average, $900,000.
+Take CryptoPunks, pixelated avatars that have fetched millions of dollars.
+Sure, you could download one of the alien avatars, but collectors would not consider it authentic.
+A real alien CryptoPunk costs, on average, $900,000.

 To be clear, there's no visual difference between an original and a copied version.

 And to make it even more confusing, not all NFTs are originals.
 Many are the digital equivalent of a reprint.
-But in this case, the reprint has what is essentially a unique barcode, or "token," on the blockchain, which is a type of decentralized record keeping.
+But in this case, the reprint has what is essentially a unique bar code, or "token," on the blockchain, which is a type of decentralized record-keeping system.
 In other words, instead of one institution, like a bank, having a ledger of transactions, a blockchain uses a vast network of computers that all hold each other accountable on a shared public record.